mabbuPreetham11/mabbuPreetham11/README.md

 # Hi there, I'm **Mabbu Preetham** 👋

-I'm a passionate **IIIT Dharwad** student 🚀, deeply interested in programming and technology!
+I'm a **IIIT Dharwad** student 🚀, deeply interested in programming and technology!
 I love to work with a variety of languages and frameworks.
 Here’s a little more about me:

 ---